-Students pursuing the Minor in Exercise & Sports Science are required to complete eighteen credits of coursework.
+Students pursuing the Minor in Exercise & Sports Science are required to complete eighteen hours of coursework.

 Students desiring a minor in Exercise and Sports Science must first consult with the ESS Department Chair to develop a proposed plan of course work.
-This plan shall include a minimum of 18 credits of course work with at least 9 credits of course work at the 3000 or 4000 level.
+This plan shall include a minimum of 18 hours of course work with at least 9 hours of classes at the 3000 or 4000 level.